Ciara And Russell Wilson: Why They Decided To Remain Abstinent Before Marriage

 — Team Ciara Daily (@TeamCiaraDaily) January 18, 2017

-As the Inquisitr previosuly reported, Wilson has also opened his decision to not have sex before marriage.
+As the Inquisitr previously reported, Wilson has also opened about his decision to not have sex before marriage.

 “For me, I knew that God had brought me in her life to bless her and for her to bless me,” Wilson said of Ciara.
 “We’re not going to be perfect, by any means.
 But He’s anointed both of us and He’s calling for us to do something special.”

-The couple both also spoke about how hard it was not to have a physical relationship with one another.
+The couple also spoke about how hard it was not to have a physical relationship with one another.

 “I have to say, I think both of us look at each other and we’re like—whew,” Ciara said earlier this year.
 “But we take it one day at a time and keep it growing with each other, and I’m really enjoying every day that we’re sharing.”